 The first two parts of this property say that a transaction should not be started before committing or aborting the previous one, and that no transaction should be committed or aborted if none was started.
 This boils down to saying that no TransactionException related to well-formedness is thrown in the program.
-Since in our model of JAVA CARD environment TransactionExceptions are only thrown when transactions are badly formed (i.e., so far we do not model transaction capacity), we can simplify this part of the property to "No TransactionException is thrown in the program."
-We have already shown how such a property is formalised and proved in previous sections.
+Since in our model of Java Card environment we do not consider transaction capacity, we can simplify this part of the property to "No TransactionException is thrown in the program." - a special case of the previous property.

 The last part of the property says that no transactions should be left open to be closed by JCRE.
-The information about open transactions is kept track of by JCRE and can be accessed through the JAVA CARD API.
-In our model, the static attribute transactionDepth of the JCSystem class stores this information.
+The information about open transactions is kept track of by JCRE and can be accessed through the JAVA CARD API (static attribute JCSystem.transactionDepth).
 It is quite straightforward to specify that a given method does not leave an open transaction:

 '''

-problem {

-preconditions & JCSystem.transactionDepth = 0 ->
+preconditions & JCSystem.transactionDepth = 0

-<{ method-frame(MyApplet()): {
+-> <{ method-frame(MyApplet()): { self.aMethod(); }

-self.aMethod();

-}

-}> (JCSystem.transactionDepth = 0)
+}> (JCSystem.transactionDepth = 0) }

-}

 '''

-The precondition says that there is no open transaction before aMethod is called.
-Such a precondition is necessary in case aMethod is considered to be top-level and does not check for an open transaction before it starts its own.
+The precondition states that there is no open transaction before aMethod is called.
+This is necessary in case aMethod is top-level and does not check for an open transaction before it starts its own.
 After aMethod is finished we require the transactionDepth to be equal to 0 again, this ensures that there is no open transaction.
 Also, what is implicit, is that no TransactionException is thrown.
-Alternatively, one can show that the transaction depth after executing the method is the same as before the execution.
-We will incorporate illustrating this property with a real example into the next Section, as it integrates nicely with the next property.
+We will briefly illustrate this property with a real example in the next section.